SchroedingersLion/Cluster-Formation-in-Diffusive-Systems/Readme.md

 - src folder holding the C++ codebase **SimIPS** for the particle simulation.
 - Python script **plot_data.py** to plot the observable data printed from the simulation.
 - Python script **plot_trajectory.py** to create an animation of the system trajectory printed from the simulation.
-- Jupyter notebook NAME to numerically solve the eigenvalue problem of the linear stability analysis (Sec. in the paper).
-- Jupyter notebook NAME for the treatment of the fluctuation analysis (Sec. in the paper).
+- Jupyter notebook **stability_and_fluctuation_analysis.ipynb** for the numerical treatment of the linear stability and fluctuation analysis of Secs.
+REF, respectively.
 - Animations folder storing the example animations referred to in the paper.

 The following sections briefly explain the usage of the code.
 Feel free to reach out with any questions via creating an issue.